danbev/learning-ai/notes/ggml.md

     ggml_hash_set_reset(&galloc->hash_set);
     memset(galloc->hash_values, 0, sizeof(struct hash_node) * galloc->hash_set.size);
 ```
+The above is resetting the hash values, but in this case they are already 0 as
+we malloced the above.

 Just to orient ourselfs lets take a look at the graph:
 ```console
 (lldb) p ggml_graph_print(graph)